Mono-Cloud/Fish_Functions/README.md

 # fuck.Fish

 Used to run the previously run command as root.
-So called because of what I say everytime I forget to run sudo before a command I need run as root
+So called because of what I say everytime I forget to run sudo before a command I needed to run as root

 # full_update.Fish